solidrock-technology/docs/docs/guide/events/settings.md

 ### Booking Editing Cutoff Date

 This date and time signals when bookings can no longer be edited for this event.
 Under some circumstances details associated with tickets and extras within a booking can be edited after it has been paid for.
 Once this date/time is reached the booker will no longer be able to make any changes and must contact the event organiser to make further changes, subject to the event terms & conditions and discretion of the organiser.

+### Ticket Limit

+If this limit is set, the total event ticket sales will be capped at this limit.
+If this field is blank, no limit will be applied to ticket sales for the event.

 ### Terms & Conditions